2016 Teenage Mutant Ninja Turtles 400

 NASCAR Sprint Cup series in Illinois, U.S.

 The 2016 Teenage Mutant Ninja Turtles 400 was a NASCAR Sprint Cup Series stock car race held on September 18, 2016, at Chicagoland Speedway in Joliet, Illinois.
 Contested over 270 laps on the 1.5 mi intermediate speedway, it was the 27th race of the 2016 NASCAR Sprint Cup Series season, first race of the Chase and first race of the Round of 16.

 Furniture Row Racing's Martin Truex Jr. won his third race of the 2016 season ahead of Team Penske's Joey Logano, winning for the first time at Chicagoland, to advance to the second round of the Chase.
 The race had 17 lead changes among 9 different drivers and 4 cautions for 22 laps.

 Report

 Background

 Chicagoland Speedway, the track where the race was held.

 Chicagoland Speedway is a 1.5 mi tri-oval speedway in Joliet, Illinois, southwest of Chicago.
-The speedway opened in 2001 and hosted NASCAR racing, including the opening event in the Chase for the Sprint Cup, until 2019.
-Until 2011, the speedway also hosted the IndyCar Series, recording numerous close finishes including the closest finish in IndyCar history.
-The speedway is owned and operated by International Speedway Corporation and located adjacent to Route 66 Raceway.